-34th INFANTRY REGIMENTS ON CORREGIDOR
+34th INFANTRY REGIMENT ON CORREGIDOR

 _________________

-Paul J Cain *
+Paul J. Cain *

 On 15 February 1945 the 3rd Battalion plus "A" Company , Cannon Company, and a Company of light tanks of the 34th Infantry Regiment left Olongapo and Subic Bay on three LST's and sailed south to Mariveles on the south tip of the Bataan Peninsula.